 - You can only apply for DAS through a professional money advisor

 - Setting up a debt payment plan would influence your credit rating as long as you are in the DPP.
 Typically, a DPP shows on your credit file for six years.
-This may make it harder for you to obtain a loan or mortgage in the future.
+However, you will show on the DAS register until the DAS is completed which could make it harder for you to obtain a loan or mortgage until then.

 - There are restrictions on the amount of money you can borrow during your DPP.